ivnocrypto/api-vendas/README.md

-# Principais recursos que implementaremos no projeto:
+# Principais recursos implementados no projeto: